 Most commonly results from motor vehicle accidents, gunshot or stab wounds, contact sport accidents, or workplace accidents during heavy physical labour.
 The effects of the injury include paralysis, loss of sensation, and pain.
 The specific clinical presentation will depend on the nerve roots involved and the degree of injury to each root.

 A bursa is a sac containing a small amount of synovial fluid that lies between a tendon and either skin or bone to act as a friction buffer.
 In bursitis, there is thickening and proliferation of the synovial lining, bursal adhesions, villus formation, tags, and deposition of chalky deposits.
 This may result from repetitive stress, infection, autoimmune disease, or trauma.
 Key diagnostic findings are localised pain and tenderness over a bursa and swelling if superficially sited.

-Calcium pyrophosphate arthritis is caused by deposition of articular calcium pyrophosphate (CPP) crystals.
+Calcium pyrophosphate arthritis is caused by deposition of calcium pyrophosphate (CPP) crystals.
 It can be difficult to diagnose.
 CPP crystals in synovial fluids can be small, sparse, and difficult to find.
 It typically occurs in older patients.
-In patients under the age of 60 years, underlying metabolic conditions associated with calcium pyrophosphate deposition, such as hyperparathyroidism or haemochromatosis, should be investigated.
+In patients aged <60 years, underlying metabolic conditions associated with calcium pyrophosphate deposition, such as hyperparathyroidism or haemochromatosis, should be investigated.

 Most common entrapment neuropathy.
 Symptoms include numbness and/or tingling of the thumb and radial fingers, aching wrist, and clumsiness.